Triumph Daytona 955i

 patented)

-You'll need to modify the #3 stack to let it clear the inside of the airbox.
-It's a simple mill operation or you could use a disk sander.
 The #3 rubber will have to be hand trimmed to clear the inside of the airbox, also.
-Since I was at the tuning building, and not the machine shop, you'll see that I hit the belt sander..........
+Since I was at the tuning building, and not the machine shop, you'll see that I hit the belt sander on MY prototype (not yours!)..........
 The 2.235" / 56.8mm stack width is a good number and if you are off a mm or so, it's fine.

 If I could figure out a way to mod the rubber nicely, I'd sell a set of pre-made stacks.
-I can't figure out how do it to cost effectively, so if you want to fix the running, you'll have to do the rubber mod and maybe the stack mod (unless you pay us extra) it or the person doing the installation will have to do the stack and rubber mods.
+I can't figure out how do it to cost effectively, so if you want to fix the running, you'll have to do the rubber mod or the person doing the installation will have to do the stack and rubber mods.
 On the rubber mod, it's just the part that in on the inside of the airbox.
 Test fit the rubber and you'll see.

 Have fun!